-The GCC energy sector has played and will continue to play an important role in the regional as well as global economy.
+The energy sector in the Gulf countries has played and will continue to play an important role in the regional as well as global economy.
 The oil and gas sector is the largest economic sector in the region.
 In addition to satisfying energy needs for economic and social development, it is the source of oil and gas export revenues contributing to economic development.
-Regional countries are heavily dependent on oil and gas to meet their domestic energy demand.
+Gulf countries are heavily dependent on oil and gas to meet their domestic energy demand.
 Oil contributes more than half of the total energy demand while the rest is contributed by natural gas.

 The world’s biggest oil-producer, Kingdom of Saudi Arabia, is also investing heavily in clean energy technologies to ensure a better future for the coming generation.
 One of the top priorities of the country is to harness the tremendous solar energy potential available across the country.
 Saudi Arabia’s interest in renewable energy is a big morale-booster for less-developed regional economies, like Jordan, Egypt and Morocco, to develop ambitious clean energy programs.

-Large-scale investments and new sustainable development projects are expected to transform GCC into the ultimate destination for clean energy technologies which will not only lower carbon footprint of the region but also reduce the cost of solar, wind and other renewable energy systems.
-The world’s dependence on Middle East energy resources has caused the region to have some of the largest carbon footprints per capita worldwide.
+Large-scale investments and new sustainable development projects are expected to transform the Gulf countries into the ultimate destination for renewable energy technologies which will not only lower carbon footprint of the region but also reduce the cost of solar, wind and other renewable energy systems.
+The world’s dependence on energy resources of the GCC has caused the region to have some of the largest carbon footprints per capita worldwide.
 The region is now gearing up to meet the challenge of global warming with the rapid growth of the renewable energy sector.

-Mass deployment of renewable energy systems is a necessity in the GCC as the region is grappling with environmental issues like industrial pollution, water-scarcity and unsustainable energy consumption.
-A successful transition from fossil fuel-based economy to one dependent on renewable energy resources will usher in a new era of peace, prosperity and security in the entire Middle East.
+Mass deployment of clean energy systems is a necessity in the GCC as the region is grappling with environmental issues like industrial pollution, water-scarcity and unsustainable energy consumption.
+A successful transition from fossil fuel-based economy to one dependent on renewable energy resources will usher in a new era of peace, prosperity, security and sustainability in the entire Middle East.